Skip to content

 Value chain

-The maritime value chain is a highly complex interplay of various stakeholders that must work seamlessly together to ensure the global flow of goods:
+The maritime value chain is a highly complex interplay of various actors that must interact smoothly to ensure global goods flow:

 1. Shipping Company & Ship Management:

-The heart of the industry.
+The core of the industry.
 Here, the technical (Technical Management) and commercial (Commercial Management) management of the fleet takes place.
-From crewing to chartering to maintenance – this is where the assets are managed.
+From crewing to chartering to maintenance – assets are managed here.

 2. Ship Operations & Crewing:

 The operational level on board.
 Captains, officers, and engineers ensure safe transport.
-The crew management on land takes care of rotation, training, and certification of sailors in a global labor market.
+Onshore crew management takes care of rotation, training, and certification of seafarers in a global labor market.

 3. Ports & Terminals:

 The interfaces to land logistics.
-Terminal Operating Systems (TOS), port agency, and stevedoring are crucial for fast turnaround times (loading and unloading processes).
-Efficient ports are bottlenecks of the global economy.
+Terminal Operating Systems (TOS), port agencies, and stevedoring are crucial for quick turnaround times (loading and unloading operations).
+Efficient ports are bottlenecks in the world economy.

 4. Maritime Services:

-A wide range of indispensable services: ship brokers (brokerage), maritime insurers (P&I clubs), classification societies (DNV, LR, etc.), and ship financiers.
+A wide range of essential services: ship brokers (brokerage), marine insurers (P&I clubs), classification societies (DNV, LR, etc.), and ship financiers.
 This niche requires highly specialized expertise.

 5. Offshore & Energy:

 Growth beyond traditional shipping.
-Installation and maintenance of offshore wind farms, operation of service operation vessels (SOV), and platform suppliers.
-A growth market of the energy transition.
+Installation and maintenance of offshore wind farms, operation of Service Operation Vessels (SOV), and platform supply vessels.
+A growth market for the energy transition.

 Market dynamics